+CONTINUOUS REPORTING

-CONTINUOUS REPORTING Reporting Section Reporting Frequency Level Reporting Period Due Date MA3.
-Annually Contract Calendar By the end of the second Organizational Year, month following the last Structure and Staffing beginning CY 2015 day of the reporting period
+Reporting Reporting Level Reporting Due Date

+MA3.
+Organizational Structure and Staffing Annually Contract Calendar Year, beginning CY 2015 By the end of the second month following the last day of the reporting period

-A. Data element definitions - details for each data element reported to CMS and the state, including examples, calculation methods, and how various data elements are associated.
+A. Data Element Definitions - details for each data element reported to CMS and the state, including examples, calculation methods, and how various data elements are associated.

 Element Letter Element Name Definition Allowable Values A. Total number of newly hired care coordinators (or those newly assigned to the MMP).
 Total number of newly hired full-time and part-time care coordinators (or those newly assigned to the MMP) during the reporting period.
-Field Type: Numeric B. Total number of newly hired care coordinators (or those newly assigned to the MMP) that have undergone state-based training for supporting self-direction under the demonstration.
-Of the total reported in A, the number of newly hired care coordinators (or those newly assigned to the MMP) that have undergone state-based training for supporting self-direction under the demonstration.
+Field Type: Numeric B. Total number of newly hired care coordinators (or those newly assigned to the MMP) who have undergone state-based training for supporting self-direction under the demonstration.
+Of the total reported in A, the number of newly hired care coordinators (or those newly assigned to the MMP) who have undergone state-based training for supporting self-direction under the demonstration.
 Field Type: Numeric Note: Is a subset of A.